Amazon Disclaimer: “As an Amazon Associate I earn from qualifying purchases.”

-Because will conduct the surveillance in wildlife populations such as deer, elk, big Horn sheep, various specific game birds and helping to restore the health of the wildlife.
+Because will conduct surveillance in wildlife populations such as deer, elk, big Horn sheep, and various specific game birds and help to restore the health of the wildlife.

 A critical component of food safety is to make sure that our food is safe to eat.
-Testing for pathogens such as E Coli, salmonella campylobacter and other pathogens that have concerned play a key role in food safety.
+Testing for pathogens such as E. coli, salmonella campylobacter and other pathogens that have played a key role in food safety.

-Animal disease research and the diagnostic lab is vitally important to the health of our animals but it also role in keeping people healthy and safe.
+Animal disease research and the diagnostic lab are vitally important to the health of our animals but they also role in keeping people healthy and safe.

 The state epidemiologist at the Department of Health, Dr Lon Kightlinger works with the laboratory and keeps close track of human diseases, some of which are shared between animals and people.

-In the state toward positive communication with the veterinary diagnostic lab that is really close partners.
+In the state toward positive communication with the veterinary diagnostic lab that is really close partner.